 Slide In the Crumb Tray

-Slide it in until you feel the feet settle into the dimples in the base of the Glowforge unit.
+Slide it in until you feel the feet settle into the dimples in the base of the Glowforge printer.

 Make Sure the Handle is in Front